-Question Answer Marks EITHER 11(a) Discuss some of the effects created by Rhys's use of different settings in the novel.
+Question Answer Marks EITHER 11(a) In what ways, and with what effects, does Rhys structure Wide Sargasso Sea?
 25 Mark according to the levels of response marking criteria.
 OR 11(b) Analyse the effects of the writing in the following passage, considering in what ways it is characteristic of Rhys's narrative methods and concerns.
 25 Mark according to the levels of response marking criteria.